409H/2022.409h.github.io-content/src/projects/ethunwrapp.md

 This led me to the great trusted oracle - Etherscan - which turned out great because the API for their products supports many EVM chains! 🤩

 I also wanted to make full-use of [remotion](https://www.remotion.dev/) by using their @lambda library to render the videos and allow you to download them as .mp4 - but after I requested an increase in my lambda concurrent connections, my AWS accounts got put on hold and eventually closed 😬 So now I am looking at the [SSR docs](https://www.remotion.dev/docs/ssr) to build this myself and probably host it on [DigialOCean functions](https://m.do.co/c/b1c2c28c6822).
-However, in the mean time Desktop users can download a summary image to share on social media.
+However, in the mean time Desktop users can download a summary image to share on social media (process is a little buggy/broken on mobile.)

-I had the idea to be able to move all the ETH in the contract to a GnosisSafe multisig (in 1 step), but [the OPCODE repricing](https://consensys.net/diligence/blog/2019/09/stop-using-soliditys-transfer-now/) slipped my mind (and my test cases only tested withdrawing to an EOA 😅), so I am unable to call `withdraw()` directly the multisig [without supplying an access_list in the transaction](https://eips.ethereum.org/EIPS/eip-2930) - which also adds friction to any users who want to call that function themselves to withdraw the funds on the projects behalf.
+I had the idea to be able to move all the ETH in the contract to a GnosisSafe multisig (in 1 step), but [the OPCODE repricing](https://consensys.net/diligence/blog/2019/09/stop-using-soliditys-transfer-now/) slipped my mind (and my test cases only tested withdrawing to an EOA 😅), so I am unable to call `withdraw()` directly to the multisig [without supplying an access_list in the transaction](https://eips.ethereum.org/EIPS/eip-2930) - which also adds friction to any users who want to call that function themselves to withdraw the funds on the projects behalf.
 Thankfully, the `beneficary` is changeable by the owner so it's not a big issue!

 I am by no means a great frontend developer - especially with making things look 💅 pretty 💅 but the project has had a few iterations of design and I've finally settled on the current design using tailwindcss.

+I'm using NextJs with serveless functions and _sometimes_ the function timesout (I could work on optimising the code, sure), but that's an issue I also need to solve - in the meantime I have requested a increase to the timeout param on Netlify 😅
 ## Project Design
 I designed the project to make use of ERC1155 standard NFTs (though within the app, they are mostly referred to as "badges"), with the idea that people can buy these badges to display on their profile and within unwrapped videos to show support for the project and have bragging rights on how many badges their profile has - more on that below!